-Determination of eligibility for individualized education program (IEP) services with a Speech Impairment is a three-stage process that involves collecting data to answer two questions to document disability determination and a third question, if a disability is documented, for the ARD Committee to deliberate regarding the need for specially designed instruction and services from the SLP.
+Determination of eligibility for individualized education program (IEP) services with a Speech Impairment is a three-stage process that involves collecting data to answer two questions to document disability determination.
+If a disability is documented, the ARD Committee deliberates regarding the need for specially designed instruction and services from the SLP.